 8 Things You Should Know About Federal Work-Study

-The Federal Work-Study (FWS) Program gives students an opportunity to gain valuable work experience while attending college or a career school.
-And unlike a federal student loan, you don’t have to pay this money back!
+The Federal Work-Study Program gives you an opportunity to gain valuable work experience while attending college, career school, or trade school.
+And unlike a federal student loan, you don’t have to pay this money back.

-Here are eight things you should know about the FWS Program:
+Here are eight things you should know about Federal Work-Study:

 1